 15 Amazing Half Day Tours From Reykjavik, Iceland (+ Info & Tips)

-Good to know.
-We recommend booking your tours in Reykjavik via GetYourGuide – one of the world’s leading tour booking companies.
-They have the best customer service and free cancelation up to 24 hours before the tour – something you won’t find when booking with small tour companies directly.
-Plus, if a tour gets canceled due to the ever-changing Icelandic weather, you are sure to get a refund.
+PRO TIP: We recommend booking your tours in Iceland via GetYourGuide – one of the world’s leading tour booking companies.
+They offer the best customer service and better cancellation options than small tour companies.
+Additionally, if a tour is canceled due to the ever-changing Icelandic weather, you can be assured of a refund.

 1. Golden Circle